Bridgeport Art Galleries, Museums, Supplies & More

 Whether you are trying to find private lessons or group classes for kids, teens, or adults some of the best Bridgeport art schools can be found at:

-Bridgeport Center of The Arts provides cheap full-time K-6th grade education, free 7th to 12th grade home-school co-op, tutoring, dance, film, skateboarding, and theater workshops.
+Bridgeport Center of The Arts provides cheap full-time K-6th grade education, free 7th to 12th grade home-school co-ops, tutoring, dance, film, skateboarding, and theater workshops.

-Patricia Hart, a musician who saw a need for music education for visually impaired children after gradually losing her own sight, created Neighborhood Studios in 1978.
-It provides high-quality art, music, theater, and dance instruction to children of all ages, regardless of aptitude, background, or financial circumstances.
+Patricia Hart was a musician who saw a need for music education for visually impaired children after gradually losing her own sight that created Neighborhood Studios in 1978 which provides high-quality art, music, theater, and dance instruction to children of all ages regardless of aptitude, background, or financial circumstances.

-Through seminars, exhibitions, and activities open to the public, the Rowayton Arts Center (RAC) promotes the study, creation, and appreciation of the arts.
+Through seminars, exhibitions, and activities open to the public the Rowayton Arts Center (RAC) promotes the study, creation, and appreciation of the arts in your area.

 The training approach at Pinot’s Palette gives you significant experience as well as the confidence to deal with any circumstance.
-For open-to-the-public studio events you must be at least 18 years old.
-Children aged 13 and above are welcome if accompanied by an adult, and their Little Brushes events are open to children aged 5 and up.
+For open-to-the-public studio events you must be at least 18 years old while children aged 13 and above are welcome if accompanied by an adult and their Little Brushes events are open to children aged 5 and up.

 Local art classes are also available at other places we have mentioned like The Housatonic Museum, Stamford Museum, and City Lights Gallery.